-- Screened patients.

-- Run-in patients: patients who had a run-in record in IRT.

-- Screen failure patients (including failures during run-in) and reasons for screen failure.

-- Nonrandomized but treated patients.

-- Randomized patients.

-- Randomized but not treated patients.

-- Randomized and treated patients.

-- Patients who completed the 26-week double-blind core treatment period (see Section 2.5.4) as scheduled. - Patients who did not complete the 26-week double-blind core treatment period as scheduled, and the reasons for permanent treatment discontinuation. - Patients who completed the 52-week entire treatment period as scheduled. - Patients who did not complete the 52-week entire treatment period as scheduled, and the reasons for permanent treatment discontinuation. - Patients who have completed the study as scheduled. - Patients who did not complete the study as per protocol, and the reasons for study discontinuation. - Patients' end of study status at Week 26 (ongoing, discontinued) and corresponding end of 26-week core treatment status (ongoing, discontinued). - Patients' end of study status (completed, not completed) and corresponding end of entire treatment status (completed, not completed). - Status at last study contact.
+- Screened patients. - Run in patients: patients who has a run-in kit allocated and recorded in IRT database. - Screen failure patients (including failures during run-in) and reasons for screen failure. - Nonrandomized but treated patients. - Randomized patients. - Randomized but not treated patients. - Randomized and treated patients. - Patients who complete the 26-week double-blind core treatment period (see Section 2.5.4) as scheduled. - Patients who did not complete the 26-week double-blind core treatment period as scheduled and the reasons for permanent treatment discontinuation. - Patients who complete the 104-week double-blind entire treatment period as scheduled. - Patients who did not complete the 104-week double-blind entire treatment period as scheduled and the reasons for permanent treatment discontinuation. - Patients who complete the study as scheduled.

+- Patients who did not complete the study as scheduled and the reasons for study discontinuation. - Patients' end of study status at Week 26 (ongoing, discontinued) and corresponding end of 26-week core treatment status (ongoing, discontinued). - Patients' end of study status (completed, not completed) and corresponding end of entire treatment status (completed, not completed). - Status at last study contact.

-For screened, run-in, screen failure, and nonrandomized but treated patients, percentages will be calculated using the number of screened patients as the denominator.
+For screened, run in, screen failure, and nonrandomized but treated patients, percentages will be calculated using the number of screened patients as the denominator.
 All other categories of patients will be presented by treatment group and the percentages will be calculated using the number of randomized patients within each treatment group as the denominator.
 Reasons for treatment discontinuation will be supplied in tables giving numbers and percentages by treatment group.
 Patients prematurely discontinued from treatment and/or study, along with reasons for discontinuation, will also be listed.

-A summary of the distribution of patients by country and center will also be provided (overall number of patients screened, run-in, randomized, and treated, as well as number of patients randomized, discontinued from study treatment, and discontinued from study for each treatment group).
+A summary of the distribution of patients by country and center will also be provided (overall number of patients screened, run-in, randomized, , as well as number of patients randomized and treated, discontinued from study treatment, and discontinued from study for each treatment for overall patients and by treatment group).

-Patients treated but not randomized, randomized but not treated, randomized but not treated as randomized will be identified and described in separate listings.
-Patients randomized but not treated as randomized will be part of efficacy and safety analyses (see Section 2.3).
+Patients treated but not randomized, patients randomized but not treated and patients randomized but not treated as randomized will be identified and described in separate listings.
+The patient randomized but not treated as randomized will be part of efficacy and safety analyses (see Section 2.3).
 Patients randomized but not treated will be included in efficacy analysis.
 Safety data of patients treated but not randomized will be reported separately.

-The randomization strata (HbA1c at Screening [$\leq 8.5\%$, >8.5%], mean SBP at Screening [<130mmHg, ≥ 130 mmHg, and eGFR at Screening [3A, 3B]) assigned by IRT will be summarized.
+The randomization strata [HbA1c at Screening ($\leq 8.5\%$, > 8.5%) and sex (Male, Female) assigned by IRT will be summarized.
 The percentages will be calculated using the number of randomized patients as the denominator.
-The discrepancies between the strata assigned by IRT and reported on e-CRF will be listed for all randomized patients.
+The discrepancy between the strata assigned by IRT and the information reported on e-CRF will be listed for all randomized patients.

-Kaplan-Meier (KM) plots of the cumulative incidence of double-blind IMP discontinuation due to any reason and due to AEs respectively will be provided for the entire 52-week entire treatment period only (see Section 2.5.4).
+Kaplan-Meier (KM) plots of the cumulative incidence of double-blind IMP discontinuations due to any reason and due to AEs respectively will be provided for the 104-week double-blind entire treatment period only (see Section 2.5.4).
 A listing of these patients, along with the reason for discontinuation treatment, study completion status and the reason for discontinuation study, will be provided.

-All important deviations including randomization and drug-dispensing irregularities will be summarized in tables giving numbers and percentages of deviations by randomized treatment group.
+All important deviations including randomization and drug dispensing irregularities will be summarized in tables giving numbers and percentages of deviations by randomized treatment group.

-Additionally, the analysis populations for safety, efficacy, and pharmacokinetics defined in Section 2.3 will be summarized in a table by number of patients in the randomized population.
+Additionally, the analysis populations for safety and efficacy defined in Section 2.3 will be summarized in a table by number of patients on the randomized population.

-- Efficacy population: intent-to-treat (ITT) population.
+• Efficacy population: intent-to-treat (ITT) population.

-- Safety population.
+• Safety population.

-- Pharmacokinetics population.